 Compare that with the pricing of houses these days, and it’s a vastly different story.

-According to the latest data from CoreLogic, median house values at the end of June 2019 were:
+According to the latest housing data from CoreLogic, median house values at the end of October 2020 were:

 The first thing we can deduce?